What is Professional Accreditation?

 - at least ten years practical experience applying statistics.

-Please click here to download the AStat Application pack as a PDF document or the application form only as a WORD document.
+Please click here to download the AStat Application pack as a PDF document or as a Word document.
 It is recommended that you check out our “Handy Hints” page before you consider submitting your AStat Accreditation application.
-The SSAI Rules pertaining to accreditation can be viewed here.
+The SSA Rules pertaining to accreditation can be viewed here.

 Criteria for Accreditation as GStat